CreditCardsCom/bushwack/README.md

 ## Configuration

+At this point the project only supports being run on [AWS Lambda](https://aws.amazon.com/lambda/).
 The following environment variables are needed to run.

 #### `ES_HOST`